Writing a Position Paper

 Writing a well-researched and substantive position paper is the best way to prepare for any Model United Nations conference.
 Through the position paper, your delegation will express its ideas and policies by defining your nation-state’s perspective on the issues at hand.
 Moreover, it is the means by which you bring all of your research together in a logical and succinct form.

 Researching and writing a position paper go hand-in-hand.
 While researching will give you an extensive amount of information, it is through the position paper that you will clearly communicate your country’s policy and your ideas for solution-building.
 The goal of your position paper should be to condense all the information you have gathered through research into a succinct and informative form.

-In the end it should come to between 5 - 10 pages per topic.
+In the end it should come to between 3 pages per topic.
 What you should aim for, however, is quality not quantity.
-If you're struggling to achieve the 5 page minimum, this is a sign that you should do more research.
+If you're struggling to achieve the 3 page maximum, this is a sign that you should do more research.
 Overall, your position paper should exhibit the following: